 Amy Kate Bailey

-Assistant professor of sociology
+Associate professor of sociology

-Amy Bailey’s research focuses on race and inequality with a particular concentration on historical patterns of racial violence in the American South and the U.S. military’s contemporary role in social stratification.
+Amy Kate Bailey’s research focuses on race and inequality with a particular concentration on historical patterns of racial violence in the American South and the U.S. military’s contemporary role in social stratification.

 Her co-authored book, “Lynched: The Victims of Southern Mob Violence,” details the characteristics of individuals who were targeted for victimization.
 With support from the National Science Foundation, she is using census records to build a database of individuals who were threatened with lynching or who survived an attempted lynching.